jerisalan/RCNN-Segmentation/README.md

     ```pip install -r requirements.txt```

-    This project only requires Tensorflow version 11, and PIL for image manipulation.
+    This project only requires Tensorflow and PIL for image manipulation.
+TensorFlow v1.3.0 has been used for training and testing but it should work with higher versions too without any issue.

  3. Download a dataset with which to use the model.
  We used the [Stanford Background Dataset](http://dags.stanford.edu/projects/scenedataset.html) which has 700+ 320x240 images and 8 classes.